-- (a) Before making its decision whether to carry out or approve the project, the Board shall review and consider the information contained in the environmental document and shall make the applicable findings as required by CEQA. - (b) After the Board has decided to carry out or approve a project, the Agency shall file a Notice of Determination with the county clerk of the county or counties in which the project is to be located and as required by CEQA.
-If required by CEQA, the Notice of Determination shall also be filed with the California Governor's Office of Planning and Research.
+- (a) Before making its decision whether to carry out or approve the project, the Board shall review and consider the information contained in the environmental document and shall make the applicable findings as required by CEQA. - (b) After the Board has decided to carry out or approve a project, the Agency shall file a Notice of Determination with the county clerk of the county or counties in which the project is to be located and as required by CEQA, and with the California Governor's Office of Planning and Research.